gutenbergtools/gutenbergsite/site/help/new_website.md

 * Make the metadata and site structure more easily mirrorable, whether in bulk or for subsets.
 This is partially done by using github for website content.
 In the future, we plan to make landing pages use static HTML5+CSS, instead of via autocat3 (below).
 * In the future, we hope to make the eBooks themselves available similarly.
 This will facilitate reader-contributed formats, as well as errata reporting and fixes.

-## Known issues
-* Some pages are not yet ported.
-This includes the Michael Hart eulogy, and a few pages that are outdated or deemed less important.
-If you find a page that isn't ported, and should be, please let us know.
-* Bookshelves are not implemented on the new site yet.
-* The links in the bibrec tabs for landing pages for eBooks should all work, but they go to a mixture of static and dynamic pages.
-Links to "also" and "locss" might not be working.
-* The [autocat3](https://github.com/gutenbergtools/autocat3) program handles search, and also generates landing pages.
-There are probably some remaining problems with how results are displayed, or possibly with wrong links in bibrec tabs.
-If you find a problem, please send the exact link or search you used, so we can replicate and fix.
-Also note that autocat3 presents results in HTML 4, with somewhat different headers and without customization for mobile/smaller viewers.
-The rest of the site is in HTML5.
-* CSS anomalies appear in the shared areas under the "Quick search" item (top right of most pages).
-CSS anomalies also make the right end of the "Some of our latest eBooks" section on the main page appear white, instead of shaded.
-* Some "responsive" aspects of the site are not quite right, especially on smaller screens.
-We hope to fix these with improved CSS.
-Examples include: 3-column layout on help/FAQ page does not switch to 1-column when made narrow.
-Bottom-most pop-up menus (top of each page) are not reachable with short screens, and spacing between menu items isn't ideal.
-* Translated pages will *not* be ported.
-The www.gutenberg.org site has always been written in English, and in the past there was some capability of hosting pages translated into other languages.
-However, this was never adequately maintained, and has resulted in outdated and unmaintained content in non-English.
-Instead, those wishing a translated site can now copy the structure and English contents from the github pages, and make their own website.

 ## How to provide input, fixes and suggestions

 ### General reporting of errors